ltgcgo/docs/src/octavia/impl/format/xws.md

 # XGworks Original File
-XGworks Original File (`.xws`) is the file format used to store sequenced projects for Yamaha XGworks.
+XGworks Original File (`.xws`) is the file format used to store sequenced projects by [Yamaha XGworks (Japanese Wikipedia)](https://ja.wikipedia.org/wiki/XGworks).

+Yamaha XGworks, unlike Cubase, was a sequencer directly developed and released by Yamaha.
+XGworks was superceded by SOL (Sequence Object Linking) with the [`.yws`](./yws.md) format.
+Both XGworks and SOL are abandonware, dead since 2009.

 ## Format categorisation
 ### XWS